List of alien races in Marvel Comics: Mentelleronites

 The Mentelleronites are a race of giant aliens.
 Orrgo is a Mentelleronite.

 Mephitisoids

 The Mephitisoids are a race of furry humanoids with a combination of originally skunk-like and later also cat-like characteristics, they have night vision, retractable claws, acute senses, pointed ears, and tails.
-They come from the planet Tryl'sart, third from the sun in the Cyrane Om'lr star system in the Shi'Ar galaxy.
+They come from the planet Tryl'sart, third from the sun in the Cyrane Om'lr star system in the Shi'ar galaxy.
 They communicate using pheromones.
 Hepzibah of the Starjammers is a Mephitisoid.
-Male Mephitisoids, who are extremely rare now, are capable of exuding pheromones that can subject almost any humanoid that breathes them in to their will.
+Male Mephitisoids can generate pheromones that can subject almost any humanoid that breathes them in to their will.
 First seen in X-Men #107 (October 1977).

 Mercurians

 The Mercurians are a race of aliens descended from a race of genetically engineered humans who live on the planet Mercury.
 Nikki is from the planet Mercury.
 They first appeared in Marvel Presents #4 (April 1976).

 Microns

 The Microns are inhabitants of Ithaka in the Homeworld region from the sub-atomic universe.
 First seen in Micronauts #1.